-- your monthly retirement payment (annuity) from the State of Texas, - Social Security Administration (SSA) benefits and - personal savings.
+- your monthly retirement payment (annuity) from the State of Texas, - Social Security Administration (SSA) benefits and - · personal savings.

 Think carefully about your sources of income in retirement.
-The average ERS monthly retirement payment for a CPO/CO retiree is about 50% to 60% of their highest average salary while working.
+Today, the average state retiree gets a monthly retirement payment of about \$1,774.
 Cost-of-living adjustments (COLAs) and additional retirement payments (sometimes called "13th checks") are not guaranteed.
 Your monthly annuity payment alone is unlikely to meet all your financial needs in retirement.